 There is a three-month period for owners or their authorized licensees of Community trademarks or national trademarks of any EU member state to file opposition against the application.
 After this period, cancellation procedure can be initiated under certain circumstances.
 As the Community trademark can only exist as a whole in all EU member states, a successful opposition based on a conflicting prior trademark right in one single EU member state will cause the entire Community trademark application being rejected.

-If no opposition has been filed during the three-month period or if all oppositions have been finally dismissed, the OHIM will grant the applied trademark registration after the applicant's payment of the official registration fee.
+If no opposition has been filed during the three-month period or if all oppositions have been finally dismissed, the OHIM will grant the applied trademark registration.
 In addition, the registration will also be published in the official Gazette and a Trademark Certificate will be issued.

 The Community trademark is valid and enforceable in each member state for 10 years, which period can be extended upon expiration.